HIPAA software category hub

 • The service used is not listed as eligible or covered.

-• Backups, logs, support tickets, or exports contain PHI outside governed systems.
+• Backups, logs, snapshots, read replicas, support tickets, or exports contain PHI outside governed systems.

 • Teams cannot enforce encryption, access control, and audit log requirements.